python/cpython/Doc/library/logging.rst

    If *capture* is ``True``, warnings issued by the :mod:`warnings` module will be redirected to the logging system.
-Specifically, a warning will be formatted using :func:`warnings.formatwarning` and the resulting string logged to a logger named "py.warnings" with a severity of `WARNING`.
+Specifically, a warning will be formatted using :func:`warnings.formatwarning` and the resulting string logged to a logger named 'py.warnings' with a severity of `WARNING`.

    If *capture* is ``False``, the redirection of warnings to the logging system will stop, and warnings will be redirected to their original destinations